madhavlab/wissap23.madhavlab.com/wissap-cup/wissap-cup.md

 - Registration of teams for either/both of the two challenges **starts** on August 12.
 - Each team must have **no more** than 2 participants.
 - The competitions will take place on **Kaggle**.
 Kindly ensure to sign up on Kaggle before registration.
 - After the **release** of the **development dataset** and/or **baseline** on September 5, the teams can start working on the problem.
-Participants are **still allowed** to register their teams until September 25.
+Participants are **still allowed** to register their teams until September 30.
 - The **end** of the **development phase** and **release of test set** will be on October 30th.
 - Every team is expected to record their **final results** (test set inference, etc.) and submit them along with a **1-page manuscript** outlining the method developed.
 - There are **restrictions** on the scale/size of the method/model, as mentioned in specific task guidelines.
 - We have planned **4 tutorials** discussing both challenges, coving topics including Background and Applications of Music Search, Existing Works in the area and much more.
 RSVP'd participants will receive invite to the talks. <a href="https://forms.office.com/r/QAjrzMJtfn" target="_blank">RSVP</a> now!
 The schedule is as follows-
-    - 10th September - Background and Introduction
+    - 12th September - Background and Introduction
-    - 17th September - Mathematical Foundations
+    - 26th September - Mathematical Foundations
-    - 24th September - Existing Methods
+    - 8th October - Existing Methods
-    - 1st October - Ask the Experts
+    - 15th October - Ask the Experts
 - Submissions adhering to all competition policies shall be **ranked** based on a task-specific metric, and the **top 3 teams** shall be **invited** for **felicitation during the closing ceremony** of the winter-school program.

 ## Submission